-Analyze your previous projects and see what clients you enjoy working with.
+Tip 1: Analyze your previous projects and see what clients you enjoy working with.
 This is probably the best way to identify your target audience while finding work that makes you happy.
-Design speaks loud as long as you know how to use it in your favor.

 An interior design website can act as a business card if you know what to include on it.
 Luckily, the answer is simple: not too much!